-As a technical and cave diver and an instructor who makes a living (of sorts) from teaching scuba diving courses, my students are sometimes surprised when I suggest that, before starting a class with me, they make small changes in their technique or equipment that cost nothing, don’t need an instructor and can be made before even taking a course.
-Although scuba diving courses are the best way to learn new and important dive skills, here are three free and easy ways to improve your diving forever.
+As a technical and cave diver who teaches scuba-diving courses, my students are sometimes surprised when I suggest that, before starting a class, they make small changes in their technique or equipment that cost nothing, don’t need an instructor and can be made before even taking a course.
+Although courses are the best way to learn new and important dive skills, here are three free and easy ways to improve your diving forever.

 1) Lace up your running shoes